-This week the Money Advice Service launched a nationwide Financial Capability Strategy, bringing together various different agencies (charities, journalists, educators, financial companies and more) to help Brits to understand how to manage their money and get rich.
+In 2015, I helped the Money Advice Service launch a nationwide Financial Capability Strategy, bringing together various different agencies (charities, journalists, educators, financial companies and more) to help Brits to understand how to manage their money and get rich.

 Here’s what I said…

 - Why do we need a Financial Capability Strategy?

 - How would a financially savvy country help business?

 - How would a financially capable populace save the taxpayer money?